The RocPortal is now available. Learn more.

 bounce height

-Now let's graph total kinetic energy.
+Now let's graph the total kinetic energy of the rocks impacting the barrier:

 2. Check Cumulative Plot.